somethingsimade/roblox-ws/README.md

 A vulnerability in the process could be exploited by a Roblox experience, which could expose you to unauthorized code execution, **you should only use this while on a trusted Roblox experience**.
 This also means that your **IP address** can be accessed by the client, **ONLY** enter trusted experiences while using this.
 Using this with Roblox exploits, along with risking a ban, it can abuse the way the way this method moves data from Roblox to the local process, exposing you to more vulnerabilities.
+If managed correctly, you can safely use the method.

 # **IF YOU ARE AWARE OF A VULNERABILITY ON THIS PROJECT, REPORT IT IMMEDIATELY IN: https://github.com/somethingsimade/roblox-ws/issues**